bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant metafields

-You can query variant metafields by specifying the namespace for the variant metafields.
+Query variant metafields by specifying the namespace for the variant metafields.
 Only metafields that have storefront permissions are returned (i.e. permissions must be set to `write_and_sf_access` or `read_and_sf_access`).

 <!-- theme:info -->
 > #### Variant vs product metafields